 The preceding sections state a number of common guidelines that need to be stated all in one place.
 These are important!

 - Use graphics whenever they would normally be necessary—don't wimp out because it seems like too much trouble!
-But at the same time, don't get hung up about creating perfect graphics (photocopies work just fine for our purposes as long as you cite your source).
+But at the same time, don't get hung up about creating perfect graphics (scans and photocopies work just fine for our purposes as long as you cite your source).
 This course is a writing course, not a graphic-arts course.

 - Always discuss graphics in nearby text preceding the graphic.
 Don't just throw a graphic out there unexplained.
 Orient readers to the graphic; explain its basic meaning.